aniketwattamwar/LLMGenAI-Engineer-Interview-Questions/Interview_Questions.md

 ### Q. When you have a lot of data, would you store everything directly in the vector database?

 **A.** That approach won't help in getting the right answer or would give wrong answer.
 Vector databases like Qdrant has metadata filtering, indexing and more to quickly get the data that is relevant.
 So every vector can have a specific metadata associated with it.
 You modify filtering to HNSW while storing and searching of the data in vector database.

+### Q. How can you make you retrieval faster from vector databases?

+**A.**  HNSW indexing can be used where the retrieval is faster than traditional search in vector database.
+Hierarchical Navigable Small Worlds is an algorithm which will create a graph of your documents where the nodes are the docs and the edges are created based on how similar it it to the previous node or document.
+When we get a query, we select a node at random and check its neighbors whichever is the relevant to the query and keep on navigating to the closest.
+This graph is just 2 dimensional but once we combine it with a skip linked list concept it becomes hierarchical.
+All the nodes that we navigated through is reranked again adn the top k are taken as the most similar.
+So the improvement is from O(n) TC where n is the number of vectors to O(logN) TC which is significant improvement.

 ## Cost Optimization